harttraveller/harttraveller.github.io/pages/posts/using scribe lives to measure computation.md

         - These however, are a vector unit, and represent floating point operations per second.
     - I will refer to floating point operations (scaler) as FLOPs and floating point operations per second (vector) as FLOP/s.
     - For more info on FLOP/s see the wikipedia page: [FLOPS](https://www.wikiwand.com/en/FLOPS)

-## Introduction

-A little while back I was having a conversation with a friend and we came up with the idea of measuring computation in "scribe lives".
-(I can't remember which of us thought of it, so credit also goes to [him](https://github.com/adamatbi) as well).
-This idea was inspired by [this blog post](https://www.righto.com/2014/09/mining-bitcoin-with-pencil-and-paper.html) by Ken Shirriff in which he mines Bitcoin by hand.
-(1)
-{ .annotate }

-1. Also, this article is somewhat duplicative of his (Ken) work.
-I'd definitely recommend checking out the original article.

-The general idea of this unit of measurement is that there should be some rough analogue between digital computation in FLOPs and scribe lives.
-Or in to put another way, for any given computational operation, we might ask: "How many ancient Babylonian scribes would I have to pay to work out this operation by hand, for their entire lives, in order to find the result?"

 ## Value Calculation